inokawa/rich-textarea/README.md

 - **Styleable texts:** Not just highlighting texts like similar libraries, this library also supports colorizing, decorating and more.
 Regex or any tokenizers can be used.
 - **Easy to interact with events:** You can get caret position and can catch some mouse events on texts, which are useful to display something reflects user actions.
 - **Compatible with textarea:** Except added features, this library is designed to behave as native [textarea](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea) as much as possible.
+Supports [formik](https://github.com/jaredpalmer/formik).
 If not worked properly, please report it in an [issue](https://github.com/inokawa/rich-textarea/issues) or [PR](https://github.com/inokawa/rich-textarea/pulls).
 - **IME composition handling:** IME related events have some cross browser problems.
 This library handles them for easy to use.
 - **Lightweight:** Trying to support many usecases but also keep bundle size small.
 Currently [about 3kB (gzipped)](https://bundlephobia.com/package/rich-textarea).